friendly-bits/geoip-shell/README.md

 - Pre-installation, provides a utility _(check-ip-in-source.sh)_ to check whether specific ip addresses you might want to blacklist or whitelist are indeed included in the list fetched from the source (RIPE or ipdeny).
 - Post-installation, provides a utility (symlinked to _'geoip-shell'_) for the user to change geoip config (turn geoip on or off, add or remove country codes, change the cron schedule etc).
 - Post-installation, provides a command _('geoip-shell status')_ to check geoip blocking status, which also reports if there are any issues.
-- The code is intentionally made in a way that is easy read, in case you want to change something in it or learn how the scripts are working.
+- In case of an error or invalid user input, provides useful error messages to help with troubleshooting.
 - Most scripts display detailed 'usage' info when executed with the '-h' option.
-- In case of an error or invalid user input, provides useful error messages to help with troubleshooting.
+- The code should be fairly easy to read and includes a healthy amount of comments.
 </details>

 **Compatibility**: